elasticio/elasticio.github.io/_components/configuration-component.md

 ## Triggers

-The {{site.data.tenant.name}} configuration component has no trigger functions.
+The configuration component has no trigger functions.
 This means **the component can not be selected as a first step in any integration flow.**

 ## Actions